Comments are pieces of text that include notes and explanations in the source code which are ignored by the compiler or interpreter during execution.

 - Single-line comments: Used for brief comments that extend to the end of a line.

-- Multi-line comments: Used for lengthier comments that span multiple lines.
+- Multi-line comments: Used for more extensive comments that span multiple lines.

 // This is a single-line comment

-let name = "Juan"; // It can also be used at the end of a line of code
+let name = "Luis"; // It can also be used at the end of a line of code

 - The comment

-explains what follows, - The comment at the end of the line of code
+// This is a single-line commentexplains what follows, - The comment at the end of the code line

-// It can also be used at the end of a line of code
+// It can also be used at the end of a line of codeprovides an additional note.

 /*